-We depend upon (i) third-party pipelines to deliver natural gas to, and take natural gas from, our natural gas transportation systems, (ii) third-party pipelines and other facilities to take crude oil from our crude oil gathering systems, and, in some cases, (iii) third-party facilities to process natural gas from our gathering systems.
+We depend upon (i) third-party pipelines to deliver natural gas to, and take natural gas from, our natural gas transportation systems, (ii) third-party pipelines and other facilities to take crude oil and produced water from our crude oil and produced water gathering systems, and, in some cases, (iii) third-party facilities to process natural gas from our gathering systems.
 We also depend on third-party facilities to transport and fractionate NGLs that are delivered to the third party at the tailgates of our processing plants.
 Fractionation is the separation of the heterogeneous mixture of extracted NGLs into individual components for end-use sale.
 For example, an outage or disruption on certain pipelines or fractionators operated by a third party could result in the shutdown of certain of our processing plants and gathering systems, and a prolonged outage or disruption could ultimately result in a reduction in the volume of natural gas we gather and NGLs we are able to produce.
 Additionally, we depend on third parties to provide electricity for compression at many of our facilities.
-Since we do not own or operate any of these third-party pipelines or other facilities, their continuing operation is not within our control.
-If any of these third-party pipelines or other facilities become partially or fully unavailable to us for any reason, our financial position, results of operations and ability to make cash distributions to unitholders could be adversely affected.
+Since we do not own or operate any of these third-party pipelines or other facilities become partially or fully unavailable to us for any reason, our financial position, results of operations and ability to make cash distributions to unitholders could be adversely affected.